Danny Meyer’s Food guide to Rome

 Roman classics done right, surprisingly not too touristy given its location.

 Artichokes, mushrooms, asparagus — in their season.
-Pasta al nero a must.
+Pasta al Moro a must.

 Tazza d’Oro